vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 A large risk with using `stackalloc` is running out of stack space.
 If you've ever written a method that is recursive and went too deep, you'll eventually receive a `StackOverflowException`.
 The `StackOverflowException` is a bit special in that it is one of the exceptions that cannot be caught.
-When a a stack overflow occurs, the process immediately exits.
+When a stack overflow occurs, the process immediately exits.
 Allocating too much with `stackalloc` has the same effect - it causes a stack overflow and the process immediately terminates.